-- In contrast, an irrevocable policy requires your ex-partner’s consent to approve the change.
+- In contrast, an irrevocable policy requires your ex-partner’s (the irrevocable beneficiary) consent to approve the change.

-How much life insurance do I need after a divorce?
+How much life insurance do you need after a divorce?

-As a newly single person, you should reassess how your life insurance needs have changed after a divorce.
+As a newly single person (or even as a newly single parent), you should reassess how your life insurance needs have changed after a divorce.
 Your new life insurance needs will depend on your portion of the liabilities and how much support you have access to or would be receiving.

-A life insurance calculator can easily help you reassess your insurance needs.
+A life insurance calculator can easily help you reassess your insurance needs and update your post-separation financial plan.
 If you find you don’t have adequate coverage, you may need to speak with a life insurance broker to help you get new life insurance coverage as soon as possible.